Blotch3D/Blotch3D/README.md

 Or you can:

-1. Create a new project with the project wizard that is close to the type you want or use online instructions for creating it.
+1. Create a new project with the project wizard that is close to the type you want, or use online instructions for creating it.

 2. Add a reference to MonoGame if it doesn't already have one.
     (typically found in \\Program Files